 - The treatment doses they had

 - The age they were when they had treatment

 The risk of long term effects is also becoming less as treatments improve.
-So the treatment that children have now is less likely to cause long term problems than treatment in the past.

 Possible long term effects include